verseles/xpm/README.md

 - No questions asked, can run in a non-interactive way
 - Easy to create new installers or a full repository
 - Be agnostic, following unix standards and relying on very known tools
-- Include all popular distros, and macOS
+- Include many popular distros, and macOS
 - Prefer native pm way and falls back to xpm way

 ## Installation